-Surprising Things That May Affect Your Credit Score
+Surprising Things That May Lower Your Credit Score

 If you have thought about fixing your credit or maybe you are already in the midst of the credit repair process, you know the end result is a higher credit score.
 Throughout this site, we give you tips on what to do to increase your score but we haven't really touched on what NOT to do.
 We uncovered some surprising things you might unintentionally do that will affect your credit score in a negative manner.